Overview of the allegations:

 It is also intended that BCT Inc will use proceeds from its sale of the BCT Tokens to fund the further development of the Blockchain Terminal and applications to be available on the Blockchain Terminal, through development agreements with affiliates of BCT Inc.

-Therefore, if the terminal isn’t developed, the funds aren’t being used for the project.
+Therefore, if the terminal isn’t developed, the funds aren’t being used for the project, investors reported.

-This is a very shady project, with a suspicious inception and clear lack of delivery.
-The association with Boaz Manor/Shaun MacDonald is a gargantuan red flag and must be taken into consideration when examining the expenditure of the tens of millions of dollars invested in this project.
+Allegations reported that this is as a shady project, with suspicious inception and clear lack of delivery.
+The association with Boaz Manor/Shaun MacDonald is allegedly a gargantuan red flag and must be taken into consideration when examining the expenditure of the tens of millions of dollars invested in this project.

 As per crypto litigator, David Silver:

-There is further concern surrounding the illegitimacy of Manor, as stated in this article:
+There is further concern surrounding the illegitimacy of Manor, as allegedly stated in this article:

 “As reported by The Star, Portus misappropriated about $106 million and $8.8 million was sent to companies in Hong Kong to purchase diamonds.
 Those diamonds were picked up by Manor’s sister, according to court documents.
 Those diamonds are also now missing.”